Where the Logic Is Most Complete: Animal Use and Meritocratic Reasoning

 This was not always the relationship.
 The archaeological and genetic evidence indicates that many domestication events began not with human capture and control but with animal agency — wolves scavenging near human camps, cats following rodent populations into grain stores, wild sheep and goats gravitating toward managed landscapes.[1]
 These were relationships in which both parties adjusted their behavior, and in which the animals were active participants rather than passive objects of human will.
 What transformed these relationships into the property relations we have now was the progressive intensification of human control: selective breeding for traits that serve human purposes, confinement, the killing of individuals who resist management, and the systematic destruction of the animals' capacity for independent social life.
 The current regime of animal exploitation is not the natural endpoint of cross-species contact.
 It is the product of the same logic that transforms every other social relationship into a class relation — the reorganization of a relationship that once involved mutual adjustment into one organized around extraction.

-The denial of need-universality that legitimizes human class hierarchies is applied most systematically to these domesticated animals, whose social existence is not merely neglected but actively destroyed.
+With domesticated animals, the denial of need-universality that elsewhere operates tacitly becomes systematic: their social existence is not merely neglected but actively destroyed.
 These are beings whose needs for sociality, freedom, play, and security are not unknown but deliberately overridden — because the production system requires it, and because meritocratic reasoning has taught us that their needs don't count.

 A framework that identifies this logic as the foundation of what it opposes in human class relations but exempts its most extreme expression across species has not overcome the reasoning form — it has merely drawn the line at a different point.
 If the problem is the circular attribution of subordinate position to the subordinate's own deficiency, then consistency requires rejecting that attribution wherever it operates, including where it operates most completely.